This is a gluten-free, vegan, one-pot lentil stew. It has lentils, veggies, and all things comforting you need in a perfect one-pot meal.

 - Drain water from the soaked lentil.
 Add lentil to the inner pot of IP.
 Add salt and pepper.
 Saute for the remaining set time.

 - Add warm vegetable stock.
 Stir to combine.
 Close the lid of the IP.
-Set the pressure cook mode for 5 minutes.
+Set the stew mode for 10 minutes.
 Move the steam valve to the sealing position.

 - After the IP beeps, release the steam manually.
 Open the lid, gently mash the lentils using the back of the ladle.
+Add spinach leaves.
+Stir to combine them into the stew.
 Taste the stew, if required add more salt or pepper.

 - Serve lentil stew warm with bread.